How to build a Tradey desk

 - Outside market hours: no regular-hours orders.
 The bot can research and review, but the order guard blocks live trading.

-Give this to your Hermes Agent.
+Give this to Master.
 Replace the bracketed parts with your own broker, account size, and risk rules.

-Build me a bounded Hermes Bot Auto-Trader using Claude MCP broker tools.
+Build me a bounded Tradey desk using Claude MCP for broker access, a live web/X research model for decisions, and deterministic Python for risk.
 Goal: Create a safe, auditable auto-trading stack that starts in dry-run mode, then can be enabled for tiny live trading only after I explicitly approve it.
-My broker: [Robinhood, Alpaca, Interactive Brokers, Schwab, or other] My account: - Use only this dedicated test account: [account name or ID] - Starting capital cap: [$ amount] - Max I am willing to lose: [$ amount] - Instruments allowed: [cash equities only is strongly recommended] - Instruments banned: options, margin, crypto, OTC, penny stocks, illiquid stocks, leveraged ETFs, inverse ETFs Use Claude MCP: 1.
-Check whether Claude CLI is installed.
+My broker: Robinhood with an Agentic account.
+If using another broker, it must expose equivalent AI/agentic MCP tools.
+Hard account requirement: - I must set up a Robinhood Agentic account first before wiring live tools. - Use only this dedicated Agentic cash test account: [account name or ID] - Confirm agentic_allowed / agentic trading is enabled for that account. - Do not trade my IRA, UTMA, margin, or any non-agentic account.
+My account limits: - Starting capital cap: [$ amount] - Max I am willing to lose: [$ amount] - Instruments allowed: [cash equities only is strongly recommended] - Instruments banned: options, margin, crypto, OTC, penny stocks, illiquid stocks, leveraged ETFs, inverse ETFs Use Claude MCP for broker access: 1.
+Check whether Claude CLI is installed and can authenticate non-interactively.
 2. Check whether a broker MCP server is configured.
 3. Confirm the available MCP tools.
 4. Separate tools into read-only tools and execution tools.
-5. Never use execution tools during research or planning.
-Build these files: 1. autonomy_config.json - enabled=false by default - account cap - max daily orders - max position size - min price - min average volume - allowed and banned instruments - kill switch path 2. trade_journal.jsonl - every trade has symbol, entry, quantity, dollar basis, stop, target, horizon, confidence, thesis, status 3. order_ledger.jsonl - every proposed, rejected, placed, filled, or failed order is recorded 4. alpha_radar.py - finds possible trades from live market/news/search data - writes candidates only - never places orders 5. autotrader.py - reads account, positions, orders, quotes, fundamentals, history, earnings, and tradability through MCP - asks Claude for a JSON plan - validates every proposed order with deterministic code - rejects anything outside the config - reviews the exact order with broker MCP - places only the exact reviewed order if live mode is enabled - reads broker state back after placing - journals only confirmed fills 6. public_dashboard.py - creates a static HTML/JSON dashboard - excludes account numbers, broker order IDs, secrets, local paths, raw prompts, and private logs 7. deploy script - deploys the dashboard to Vercel or another static host - stays silent on success - alerts on failure 8. cron jobs - premarket scan - market-hours Alpha Radar refresh - market-hours autotrader every 5 minutes - post-close read-only review - dashboard refresh and deploy Hard safety requirements: - Start in dry-run mode. - Ask me before enabling live mode. - No order without a stop, target, horizon, thesis, confidence score, and risk/reward estimate. - No order unless broker tradability is verified. - No order unless liquidity rules pass. - No order unless buying power and position limits pass. - No order unless broker review returns clean enough. - Use idempotency references so the same order is not accidentally placed twice. - Add a kill switch file that immediately stops live trading. - Print only on trade, blocker, auth failure, or system failure. - After building, run a dry-run test and show me the exact output.
+5. Let Claude Sonnet read the broker snapshot.
+Fail closed if account permission, positions, orders, buying power, or quotes are unavailable.
+6. Never expose credentials or give execution tools to the research model.
+Use live research and independent consensus: 1.
+Use the strongest available model with live web and X access.
+This build uses Grok 4.5 at its maximum supported reasoning level.
+2. Give it the broker snapshot and verified research dossiers, but no broker credentials or execution tools.
+3. Run a second strong model independently on the exact same evidence.
+Do not show either model the other model's answer.
+4. Require the same action and symbol before execution.
+Require materially similar levels for stop or target updates.
+5. Treat reviewer failure, malformed output, low confidence, or disagreement as no consensus and block execution with no fallback.
+6. Allow at most one proposed order per cycle.
+7. Require a fresh multi-source dossier for every new buy.
+Build these files: 1. autonomy_config.json - enabled=false by default - account cap - max daily orders - max position size - min price - min average volume - allowed and banned instruments - kill switch path 2. trade_journal.jsonl - every trade has symbol, entry, quantity, dollar basis, stop, target, horizon, confidence, thesis, status 3. order_ledger.jsonl - every proposed, rejected, placed, filled, or failed order is recorded 4. alpha_radar.py - finds possible trades from live market/news/search data - writes candidates only - never places orders 5. autotrader.py - asks Claude Sonnet to read account, positions, orders, quotes, earnings, and tradability through MCP - replaces all model-provided broker fields with the broker snapshot, including explicit null or empty values - gives one immutable evidence bundle to the live research model and an independent second reviewer concurrently - prevents either model from seeing the other's answer - requires the same action and symbol, plus materially similar stop or target levels for plan updates - strips every order and plan update when the models disagree or either reviewer is unavailable - logs every review privately and publishes every sanitized disagreement - validates every agreed order again with deterministic code - rejects anything outside the config, including unknown buying power, stale research, weak reward-to-risk, excessive spread, near-term earnings, or active broker orders - reviews the exact order with broker MCP - places only the exact reviewed order if live mode is enabled - reads broker state back after placing and reconciles pending or partial fills - journals only confirmed fills 6. candidate_outcomes.py - records every qualified candidate whether traded or skipped - measures 1, 3, 5, and 10-session returns and excess return versus SPY - compares traded selections with skipped opportunities - never changes live risk directly 7. public_dashboard.py - creates a static HTML/JSON dashboard - moves excess return versus SPY into the top performance summary - shows total dual-model reviews, agreements, disagreements, unavailable reviews, and every blocked disagreement - excludes account numbers, broker order IDs, secrets, local paths, raw prompts, and private logs 8. deploy script - deploys the dashboard to Vercel or another static host - stays silent on success - alerts on failure 9. cron jobs - premarket scan - market-hours Alpha Radar refresh - market-hours autotrader every 15 minutes - post-close read-only review - dashboard refresh and deploy Hard safety requirements: - Start in dry-run mode. - Ask me before enabling live mode. - No order unless the independent decision models agree on the action and symbol. - No execution when either reviewer fails, times out, returns malformed output, or falls below the approval confidence threshold. - Model agreement never bypasses deterministic risk validation. - No order without a stop, target, horizon, thesis, confidence score, and risk/reward estimate. - No order unless broker tradability is verified. - No order unless liquidity rules pass. - No order unless buying power and position limits pass. - No order unless broker review returns clean enough. - Use idempotency references so the same order is not accidentally placed twice. - Add a kill switch file that immediately stops live trading. - Print only on trade, blocker, auth failure, or system failure. - After building, run a dry-run test and show me the exact output.
 Important: Do not place real orders during setup.
 Do not claim anything works until you have run it and verified the files, cron jobs, dry-run output, and dashboard locally.

 What to ask before going live

-- Can it trade only the dedicated account?
+- Can it trade only that dedicated Agentic cash account?

 - Can I shut it off with one file?